 Availability is stored as a percentage with two decimal places.

 Maintenance windows can be excluded from availability calculation for synthetic monitors, displayed, for example, on the Synthetic page, on synthetic monitor details pages, and in reports.
-A global setting enables you to always exclude maintenance windows from availability calculation—go to Settings > Web and mobile monitoring > Synthetic availability to access it.
+A global setting enables you to always exclude maintenance windows from availability calculations—go to Settings > Web and mobile monitoring > Synthetic availability to access it.

 Retry on error for single-URL browser monitors and browser clickpaths is configurable via monitor settings and is enabled by default.
 Discarded executions are ignored in availability calculations.

 - Browser monitors: Automatic retry (first unsuccessful execution is ignored) when option is enabled in monitor settings

 Total duration is calculated as a summation of the User action duration of the load and XHR actions in a monitor.
 Other key performance metric values are averages, calculated separately for load actions and XHR actions.